katiestar99/ansible/test/integration/targets/incidental_win_copy/files-different/vault/readme.txt

-This directory contains some files that have been encrypted with ansible-vault.
+This directory contains some files that have been encrypted with assible-vault.

 This is to test out the decrypt parameter in win_copy.